HIV 1 – What is HIV?

 HIV continues to be a major global public health issue.1a

-There were an estimated 38 million people living with HIV at the end of 2019.1b
+There are an estimated 38 million people living with HIV.1b

 Africa remains most severely affected, accounting for more than two-thirds of all people living with HIV worldwide.1c